-Heartburn is a common conditioni and can strike at any time.
+Heartburn is a common condition and can strike at any time.
 Thankfully, there are many ways to relieve heartburn symptoms when they flare up.
-Chewing an antacid such as TUMS® is a first line option, particularly when you need fast relief.
-However, home remedies and changing lifestyle habits can help, too – dampening down the painful sensation you feel in your chest and throat.
+Chewing an antacid such as TUMS is a first line option, particularly when you need fast relief; however, home remedies and changing lifestyle habits can help, too – dampening down the painful sensation you feel in your chest and throat.

 Home Remedies for Heartburn Relief

 If you’re looking for natural heartburn relief, take a look at our tips below to discover a whole host of easy ways to help get rid of heartburn when it strikes – think everything from chewing your food more thoroughly to sleeping on your left side and many others.

 Some items in your kitchen can help to get rid of heartburn.
 Baking soda, for example, helps neutralize the acidity in your stomach and can temporarily alleviate acid reflux (of which heartburn is a symptom).2 Dissolve a teaspoon of baking soda in eight fluid ounces of water and sip slowly for temporary relief (note, though, that this is not a long-term solution or suitable if you are pregnant).2 Another remedy that some people swear by for reducing acid reflux is a teaspoon to a tablespoon of apple cider vinegar mixed into a glass of water.
 However, there is no clinical evidence that this works.3

 Chewing a piece or two of gum – go sugar-free to protect your teeth – can naturally help relieve heartburn by stimulating your production of saliva.
 Saliva is naturally alkaline and therefore helps neutralize stomach acid, thus eliminating the classic burning sensation associated with heartburn.4

 Drink Ginger Tea